the Creative Commons Attribution 4.0 License.

 In Fig. 6 we present a simple example in which Shyft is used to provide inflow forecasts with a horizon of 15 d for a subcatchment in the Nea–Nidelva basin (marked in red in Fig. 4).
 The total area of the basin is about 3050 km2, and the watercourse runs for some 160 km from the Sylan mountains on the boarder between Sweden and Norway to the river mouth in Trondheimsfjorden.
 The hydrology of the area is dominated by snowmelt from seasonal snow cover.
 The intent of the example is not to analyze the performance of the forecast, but rather to simply demonstrate the capability of Shyft to run an ensemble forecast in a single configuration.

 In this example we show the results from a single ensemble configuration of Shyft in which the region is configured with a spatial resolution of 1 km×1 km and the model setup aims to reproduce the hydrological forecast with a forecasting start on 22 April 2018 at 00:00 UTC.
 In order to estimate model state variables, the simulation initiates before the melt season begins.
 Using the model state based on the historical simulation and latest discharge observations, the model state is updated so that the discharge at forecast start equals the observed discharge.
 Forecasts are then initiated based on the updated model state and using a number of weather forecasts from different meteorological forecast providers and ensembles.
-A deterministic hydrologic forecast is run using the AROME weather prediction system from the Norwegian Meteorological Institute with a horizon of 66 h and a spatial resolution of 2.5 km (Seity et al.2011; Bengtsson et al.2017).
-Likewise, a second deterministic forecast is conducted based on the high-resolution 10 d forecast product from the European Centre for Medium-Range Weather Forecasts (ECMWF) (spatial resolution 0.1×0.1 latitude–longitude).
-In addition to the deterministic forecasts, simulations based on ECMWF's 15 d ensemble forecast system are conducted (51 ensemble members, spatial resolution 0.2×0.2 latitude–longitude) (Andersson and Thépaut2008).
+A deterministic hydrologic forecast is run using the AROME weather prediction system from the Norwegian Meteorological Institute with a horizon of 66 h and a spatial resolution of 2.5 km (Seity et al., 2011; Bengtsson et al., 2017).
+Likewise, a second deterministic forecast is conducted based on the high-resolution 10 d forecast product from the European Centre for Medium-Range Weather Forecasts (ECMWF) (spatial resolution latitude–longitude).
+In addition to the deterministic forecasts, simulations based on ECMWF's 15 d ensemble forecast system are conducted (51 ensemble members, spatial resolution latitude–longitude) (Andersson and Thépaut, 2008).
 In total, from initiation to completion this forecast takes less than a few minutes to run, with the bulk of the time dependent on the input–output-bound operations, which significantly depend on how users choose to implement their repositories for the weather (e.g., Sect.
 3.3).

 The forecast is run during the initial phase of the snowmelt season in April 2018.
 The historical simulation overestimated streamflow during the week prior to the forecast start (left of the black bar in Fig. 6).
 However, after updating the model state using observed discharge (the black bar is the time step when the internal states updated to match observations), the simulations provide a reasonable streamflow forecast (right of the black bar in Fig. 6) as well as a series of possible outcomes based on the ensemble of meteorological products.
-For production planning purposes, the ability to assess the uncertainty of the forecast rapidly and to efficiently ingest ensemble forecasts is highly valued (e.g., Anghileri et al.2016, 2019).
+For production planning purposes, the ability to assess the uncertainty of the forecast rapidly and to efficiently ingest ensemble forecasts is highly valued (e.g., Anghileri et al., 2016, 2019).

 8.2 The impact of aerosol-driven snowpack melt on discharge

 One of the first research-based applications of the framework was to evaluate the impact of aerosols on snowmelt.
 The story of light-absorbing impurities in snow and ice (LAISI) is one that has gained a significant amount of attention in the research community.
-While the initial emphasis on the development of the routine was aligned more toward Arctic black carbon aerosol, the increasing awareness of the role of aerosols influencing discharge in regions of Colorado (Bryant et al.2013) has created an exciting new application for this algorithm.
+While the initial emphasis on the development of the routine was aligned more toward Arctic black carbon aerosol, the increasing awareness of the role of aerosols influencing discharge in regions of Colorado (Bryant et al., 2013) has created an exciting new application for this algorithm.
 To our knowledge no other catchment-scale hydrologic forecast model provides this capability.

 Wiscombe and Warren (1980) and Warren and Wiscombe (1980) hypothesized that trace amounts of absorptive impurities occurring in natural snow can lead to significant implications for snow albedo.
-To date, many studies have given evidence for this hypothesis (e.g., Jacobson2004; IPCC2013; Wang et al.2013; Hansen and Nazarenko2004).
-Particles that have the ability to absorb electromagnetic waves in the short wavelength range caught the attention of the research community due their influence on water and energy budgets of both the atmosphere and the Earth's surface (e.g., Twomey et al.1984; Albrecht1989; Hansen et al.1997; Ramanathan et al.2001).
-If these aerosols are deposited alongside snowfall, they lower the spectral albedo of the snow in the shortwave spectrum (see, for example, Fig. 1 of Hadley and Kirchstetter2012) and act in a similar way as their airborne counterparts by emitting infrared radiation (Fig. 7).
+To date, many studies have given evidence for this hypothesis (e.g., Jacobson, 2004; IPCC, 2013; Wang et al., 2013; Hansen and Nazarenko, 2004).
+Particles that have the ability to absorb electromagnetic waves in the short wavelength range caught the attention of the research community due their influence on water and energy budgets of both the atmosphere and the Earth's surface (e.g., Twomey et al., 1984; Albrecht, 1989; Hansen et al., 1997; Ramanathan et al., 2001).
+If these aerosols are deposited alongside snowfall, they lower the spectral albedo of the snow in the shortwave spectrum (see, for example, Fig. 1 of Hadley and Kirchstetter, 2012) and act in a similar way as their airborne counterparts by emitting infrared radiation (Fig. 7).
 Due to the efficient absorption properties of snow grains in the thermal infrared, this leads to heating the snow.
-This in turn has implications for the evolution of the snow microstructure (Flanner et al.2007) and snowmelt.
+This in turn has implications for the evolution of the snow microstructure (Flanner et al., 2007) and snowmelt.

 At the catchment scale such an absorptive process should have an observable impact on melt rates and discharge.
-While several studies have provided field-based measurements of the impact of LAISI on albedo of the snow (e.g., Painter et al.2012; Doherty et al.2016), no studies have attempted to address the impact of this process on discharge.
+While several studies have provided field-based measurements of the impact of LAISI on albedo of the snow (e.g., Painter et al., 2012; Doherty et al., 2016), no studies have attempted to address the impact of this process on discharge.
 Skiles and Painter (2016) showed that snowpack melt rates were impacted in the Colorado Rockies resulting from dust deposition by evaluating a sequence of snow pits, and Painter et al. (2017) provided observational evidence that the hydrology of catchments is likely impacted by LAISI deposition, but no studies have incorporated a physically based simulation in a hydrologic model to describe the component of melt attributable to LAISI.

 Using Shyft, Matt et al. (2018) addressed this process by using the catchment as an integrating sampler to capture the signal of deposited LAISI.
 In this work, it was shown that even in a remote Norwegian catchment, the timing of melt is impacted by the slight black carbon (BC) concentrations deposited in the snow, with an average percentage increase in daily discharge ranging from 2.5 % to 21.4 % for the early melt season and a decrease in discharge of −0.8 % to−6.7 % during the late melt season depending on the deposition scenario.

-To accomplish this, a new snowpack algorithm was developed to solve the energy balance for incoming shortwave radiation flux Kin, incoming and outgoing longwave radiation fluxes Lin and Lout, sensible and latent heat fluxes Hs and Hl, and the heat contribution from rain R. As such, δFδt is the net energy flux for the snowpack:
+To accomplish this, a new snowpack algorithm was developed to solve the energy balance for incoming shortwave radiation flux Kin, incoming and outgoing longwave radiation fluxes Lin and Lout, sensible and latent heat fluxes Hs and Hl, and the heat contribution from rain R. As such, is the net energy flux for the snowpack:

 In order to account for the impact of LAISI the algorithm implemented a radiative transfer solution for the dynamical calculation of snow albedo, α.
-The algorithm builds on the SNICAR model (Flanner et al.2007) and allows for model input variables of wet and dry deposition rates of light-absorbing aerosols.
+The algorithm builds on the SNICAR model (Flanner et al., 2007) and allows for model input variables of wet and dry deposition rates of light-absorbing aerosols.
 Thusly, the model is able to simulate the impact of dust, black carbon, volcanic ash, and other aerosol deposition on snow albedo, snowmelt, and runoff.
 This is the first implementation of a dynamical snow albedo calculation in a catchment-scale conceptual hydrologic model and raises exciting opportunities for significant improvements in forecasting for regions that may have significant dust burdens in the snowpack (e.g., the southern Alps and the western slope of the Colorado Rockies).

 8.3 The value of snow cover products in reducing uncertainty